mcpython4-coding/core/README.md

 Watch us and submit to it at https://github.com/mcpython4-coding/core.

 You are looking at the development-section of the installation guide.

-You can use the launcher from https://github.com/mcpython4-coding/Launcher to automatically download and set up the latest version of mcpython4
+(You can use the launcher from https://github.com/mcpython4-coding/Launcher to automatically download and set up the latest version of mcpython4) Currently not updated, may be broken with latest versions

 How to set up?
 -----------------------------------------------------------------------------------------------------